thu-ml/SageAttention/README.md

 Jintao Zhang, Haofeng Huang, Pengle Zhang, Jia Wei, Jun Zhu, Jianfei Chen

 ![Local Image](./resource/intro.png)
-*SageAttention*
+*SageAttention on CogvideoX-2B (RTX4090)*

 ![Local Image](./resource/intro2.png)
-*SageAttention2*
+*SageAttention2 on Llama3.1-8B*

-## Beta Version
+## Beta Version of SageAttention2
-This is a beta release of SageAttention 2.
-We welcome any feedback on accuracy, performance issues, bugs, feature requests, or suggestions for improvements.
-Please feel free to open an issue or submit a pull request!
+This is a beta release of SageAttention2.
+We welcome any feedback on accuracy, performance issues, bugs, feature requests, or suggestions.
+Please feel free to open an issue or launch a pull request!

-Features:
+Current Features:
-+ INT8 quantization for `q, k`
++ INT8 quantization for $QK^\top$
-+ FP8 quantization for `PV`
++ FP8 quantization for $PV$
-+ FP32 buffer for `PV` accumulator to increase accuracy of low-precision accumulator.
++ FP32 buffer for $PV$ accumulator to enhance the accuracy of the low-precision (FP22) accumulator.

-For stable version, refer to [SageAttention 1](https://github.com/thu-ml/SageAttention/tree/sageattention-1)
+For stable version, please use [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1).

 ## Project Updates
 - **News** 2024-11-21: SageAttention 2.0.0 beta is released!
 Now SageAttention has measured speedup on L20, L40, A100, A800 and A6000 other than RTX3090 and RTX4090.
-- **News** 2024-11-19: SageAttention2 will be released soon.
 - **News** 2024-11-12: Support for `sageattn_varlen` is available now.
 - **News** 2024-11-11: Support for different sequence length between `q` and `k,v`,  `(batch_size, head_num, seq_len, head_dim)` or `(batch_size, seq_len, head_num, head_dim)` input shapes, and `group-query attention` is available now.